habibursajal/MangoLeafVarietyBD/README.md

 ## 🚀 How to Reproduce

 1. **Obtain the Dataset:** Download the raw image dataset from the official [Mendeley Data Repository (V2)](https://doi.org/10.17632/hb3kvgfcvm.2).
 2. **Preprocess:** Open `01_Data_Preprocessing...` in Google Colab.
-Mount your drive, point the paths to the downloaded raw dataset, and run all cells to generate the augmented images.
+Mount your drive, point the paths to the downloaded raw dataset, and run all cells sequentially to label, augment, remove backgrounds, resize, and save the final images to your Drive.
-3. **Train Models:** Upload the generated augmented dataset to a Kaggle environment.
+3. **Train Models:** Upload the generated augmented dataset from your Drive to a Kaggle environment.
 Execute `02_Model_Training...`.
 4. **Outputs:** The script automatically generates and saves the following artifacts for each model in the `All_outputs` directory:
    * `best_model.pth` (Model weights)
    * `training_logs.csv` (Epoch-wise loss/acc tracking)